GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

    ![](./23.png)

 1. Type **Microsoft.Bot.Builder.Azure.Blobs** and install the package as shown in the image.
+Go to **Browse**, search for the package in toolbar and then install by selecting the latest version

    ![](./24.png)

-1. Please follow the above steps for the remaining packages.
+1. Please follow the above step 16 for installing remaining packages.

 1. Navigate to **Startup.cs** file and add the below line of code in `namespace PictureBot`: